Always Onward Adventures

 Ira Springs to Mason Lake - Tinkham Campground

 We decided to do a last minute trip this weekend - even though it broke the every other weekend pattern and we went two weekends in a row… It was Labor Day so we had to take advantage of the opportunity!
 There were only a handful of campsites left in the state, but we got one down near Snoqualmie called Tinkham campground.
 It was a nice campground - other than how close it was to I-90 which made it fairly noisy while we were out and about (it was quite inside the van).
+I decided to leave early Sunday morning and do a big Sunday hike - that way we could take it easy on Monday monrning and still get back into Seattle at a reasonable hour (before the Labor Day traffic.

 • Tom Woodard